Planning for College

 March - August

-Take the ACT and SAT.
-Most colleges will require you to take either the ACT or SAT tests to be considered for admission.
-These tests can also help you get scholarships or other types of recognition.
+Consider taking the ACT and SAT.
+Many colleges will require you to take either the ACT or SAT tests to be considered for admission, but Ohio University has adopted a test-optional pathway for admission.
 Your school counselor can provide you with registration information for you to take the ACT and SAT tests.
 We recommend taking at least one test during the summer of your junior year.
 Taking a test now will ensure that your scores will be available when you start applying to colleges in the fall of your senior year.
 If you are not satisfied with your score, you will have plenty of time to take the test again.

 Research scholarships.
 Begin researching scholarship opportunities in mid-summer.
 You may want to check with the companies where you or your parents are employed.
 Look around your community and neighborhood such as your church, civic, and charitable organizations.
 The Ohio University Office of Student Financial Aid and Scholarships provides information on Ohio University scholarships and the Federal Direct Student Loan Program.
 If you are interested in other sources of funding visit Fastweb.